jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

 I enabled $\LaTeX{}$ via [KaTeX](https://katex.org/) in `layouts/partials/extend_head.html`.

 I followed [Math Typesetting](https://adityatelange.github.io/hugo-PaperMod/posts/math-typesetting/) from PaperMod documentation.
-Specifically, the code in `extend_head.html` is from [Issue #236](https://github.com/adityatelange/hugo-PaperMod/issues/236#issuecomment-778936434).
+Specifically, the code in `extend_head.html` is mostly from [Issue #236](https://github.com/adityatelange/hugo-PaperMod/issues/236#issuecomment-778936434).

+I modified the condition for loading the KaTeX script.
+The site param `math` must be true.
+Then KaTeX will be loaded by default in all pages.
+Setting the local param `math` to `false` in front matter will cause that page to not load KaTeX.

+I think having to opt-in is super annoying, so I'd rather enable it globally and be able to opt-out.

 ### Comments